 Pano AI employs similar technology, which was recently deployed in the Tetons, near the Idaho-Wyoming border.

 To support effective wildfire response after an ignition, Lockheed Martin has teamed up with NVIDIA on a project to use artificial intelligence-based approaches to predict and simulate wildfire behavior on the landscape.
-The technology will help wildland firefighters and first responders better understand the potential path and shape of a wildfire in real-time, allowing crews to stay ahead of fast-moving blazes.
+The technology will help wildland firefighters and first responders better understand the potential path and shape of a wildfire in real time, allowing crews to stay ahead of fast-moving blazes.

 Companies like Colorado-based Intterra take a similar approach by employing high-tech mapping technology to help firefighting crews and municipalities plan for and respond to wildfire threats and other natural disasters.
-Their technology provides real-time situational awareness software to help crews make informed decisions in both wildland and urban natural disaster environments.
+Their technology provides real time situational awareness software to help crews make informed decisions in both wildland and urban natural disaster environments.

-Many of these systems incorporate data from NASA’s Fire Information for Resource Management System, which delivers satellite observations of active fires and thermal anomalies in near real-time.
+Many of these systems incorporate data from NASA’s Fire Information for Resource Management System, which delivers satellite observations of active fires and thermal anomalies in near-real time.

 Other new technologies, like one displayed by the Department of Homeland Security in Colorado recently, include advanced sensors that “smell” the presence of wildfire in its earliest stages.

-The device, which is developed by the company N5 Sensors, works by reading the particulates in the air along with the temperature, humidity, and atmospheric pressure to determine the presence of a fire, often before flames or smoke become visible.
+The device, which was developed by the company N5 Sensors, works by reading the particulates in the air along with the temperature, humidity, and atmospheric pressure to determine the presence of a fire, often before flames or smoke become visible.

 In 2022, Gilpin County in Colorado became the first place in the country to employ these sensors.
 After installing about 100 sensors on utility poles across the county, they have detected three fires, including one that re-ignited after it had been extinguished.
 Jefferson County will soon be installing N5 sensors as well, and emergency managers hope that they will help detect fires like this summer’s Quarry Fire, which was discovered when a sheriff’s deputy happened to spot the blaze at two in the morning.